 “The outcome…” How the world looks after.
 What’s different for users, for the team, for the business?

-This isn’t poetry.
-It’s clarity.
-When you can tell your strategy as a story - with a clear before, during, and after - people can retell it.
+Not a literary exercise.
+A clarity one.
+When you can tell your strategy as a story, with a clear before, during, and after, people can retell it.
 They can explain it to new hires.
 They can make decisions aligned with it.

 Then you connect the fairytale to concrete goals.
 The narrative shows where we’re going.
 The goals show how we measure progress.